cbcrg/tcoffee/docs/tcoffee_manual.rst

-.. warning:: Note: The alignments do not need to have the same number of sequences and the sequences do not need to come in the same order.
+.. note:: The alignments do not need to have the same number of sequences and the sequences do not need to come in the same order.

 Analyzing your Multiple Sequence Alignment
 ==========================================